fommil/fpmortals/manuscript/under-review.md

 java.lang.Throwable
 ~~~~~~~~

-The `Future` which prints to the terminal is never called because,
+The `Future` that prints to the terminal is never called because, like
-like `Option` and `Either`, the `for` comprehension short circuits.
+`Option` and `Either`, the `for` comprehension short circuits.

 Short circuiting for the unhappy path is a common and important theme.
 `for` comprehensions cannot express resource cleanup: there is no way
 to do `try` / `finally`.
-Cleanup needs to be a part of the thing that
+Cleanup therefore needs to be a part of the
-we're flat-mapping over.
-This is good, in FP it puts a clear ownership
+thing that we're flat-mapping over.
+This is good, in FP it puts a
-of responsibility for dealing with unexpected errors onto the `Monad`,
+clear ownership of responsibility for dealing with unexpected errors
-not the business logic.
+onto the `Monad`, not the business logic.

 ## Gymnastics